hasbihasbullh/portfolio/README.md

 ## Project Structure

+- `/app:` Contains Next.js pages using the App Router.
 - `/components:` Contains React components used in the application.
-- `/pages:` Contains Next.js pages.
 - `/lib:` Contains utility functions, helpers, or custom logic used across the project.
 - `/public:` Contains static assets such as images and fonts.